-Perfect snorkelling conditions and hiking through eucalypts are but two of the attractions of this unique 1,300 ha island north of Townsville in the Great Barrier Reef Marine Park.
+With perfect snorkelling conditions and hiking through eucalypts.
+Two of the attractions of this unique 1,300 ha island north of Townsville in the Great Barrier Reef Marine Park.

 An eclectic collection of wildlife inhabits the national park—wildlife ranging from echidnas and bandicoots to green tree frogs and ospreys.

 Scuba diving and snorkelling is the best way to appreciate the genuine wonders of the 1,000 species of fish inhabiting the stunning variety of soft and hard coral.

 The ultra-private Orpheus Island Lodge offers quintessential luxury throughout its facility.

 This is a brilliant complement to the uniqueness of its natural environment.